 Step 1: turn the monitor off and on again

-It may sound strange, but sometimes a problem can be solved by simply restarting the screen.
-Turn off your screen, leave it off for about 2 minutes, then turn it back on.
+Sometimes, problems can be fixed with a simple solution.
+In this case, restarting the monitor.
+Turn off the screen, leave it off for about 2 minutes, and turn it back on again.

 Step 2: check the cables

-Check whether you're using the right cables for your monitor's connectors, and whether you're not transmitting digital images with an analog cable.
-You can read everything on cables in the article below.
-Check whether you've properly connected them to the ports.
-Also check whether the cables are intact and don't have any bent pins.
+Check whether you're using the right cables in the connectors on your monitor and whether you're not transmitting digital images with an analog cable.
+In this article, you can read everything on cables.
+Check if you've properly connected them to the ports.
+Also check if the cables are intact and don't have any bent pins.
 Replace outdated cables.
 A kink in the cable or any bent contact may cause lines to appear.

 Step 3: adjust the resolution and try a different source

-If your screen's resolution is set too high or much too low, it's possible that the image isn't displayed properly.
+If the resolution of your screen is set too high or too low, it's possible that the image isn't displayed properly.
 Adjust the resolution to your screen's maximum resolution.
-By connecting a different source, like a laptop or game console, you can check whether the problem lies with your primary laptop or desktop.
+By connecting a different source, like a laptop or game console, you can check if the problem is your primary laptop or desktop.

 Step 4: calibrate your screen

 Calibration is properly setting your screen for your use.
 Windows has an automatic calibration function.
-You can read how to use this program in the article below.
+In this article, you can read how to use this program.

 Step 5: adjust the refresh rate

-The refresh rate indicates how often the image display is refreshed per second.
-The higher the refresh rate, the more smoothly the image is displayed.
-It's important that your monitor and your laptop or PC use the same refresh rate, or the screen might start flickering.
-Read the following advice article on how to adjust the refresh rate.
+The refresh rate indicates how often the image display refreshes per second.
+The higher the refresh rate, the more smoothly the image will be displayed.
+It's important that your monitor and your laptop or PC use the same refresh rate.
+Otherwise, the screen might start flickering.
+In this article, you can read how to adjust the refresh rate.